-44. Have the public consultations had any effect on the design process?
+43. Have the public consultations had any effect on the design process?

 Yes, there are many instances where the views expressed at the public consultations have led to design changes and re-engineered solutions.
-For instance, (i) an underpass will be built in Kvesheti, and that is directly the result of a public consultation held there, (ii) and at the opening to the Gudauri tunnel in Tskere, consultation with the residents who live there year-round led to extending the cut and cover entrance (southern portal) by approximately 100 meters in order to maintain access to a nearby graveyard.
+For instance, (i) an underpass will be built in Kvesheti, (ii) the design of the Bedoni access road alignment was changed to avoid going through the middle of the village, and (iii) the tunnel section at Tskere (southern portal) will be extended by approximately 100 meters in order to maintain pedestrian access to a nearby graveyard.